rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-nids-networking.md

 | Appliance | 204.110.219.96/27 | UDP | 123 | NTP, time sync |
 | Appliance | 208.71.209.32/27 | UDP | 123 | NTP, time sync |

-### Egress Requirements from the Threat Manager Appliances standard EU Alert Logic Datacenter
+### Egress requirements from the Threat Manager appliances standard EU Alert Logic datacenter

 ***Only implemented when instructed by your PDR team***